Trails & Terrain

 Uphill Hiking/Skiing Route

-Uphill access to Wildcat Mountain by lift, climbing, hiking or any manual ascent is given only after a trail pass has been purchased for the day or with a valid season pass.
+Uphill access to Wildcat Mountain by lift, climbing, hiking or any manual ascent is given only after a trail pass ($10) or lift ticket has been purchased for the day or with a valid season pass.
 Users of facilities do so under NH statutes S225-A:24 and RSA 637:8.
 The tickets carry WMSA liability waiver.
 When climbing, hiking, or manually ascending Wildcat Mountain, the designated uphill route is Stray Cat to Middle Polecat to Catnap to Upper Polecat and will be identified and posted in the main base lodge at the ticket counter.
 Use of the mountain during the winter operating season is prohibited outside of regular operating hours.